mlinderman/MLProjects/ML Notes.md

 Then fit $\mu$ and $\sigma^2$ with the training set, as described above.
 And plug in validation samples to see if the result is > or < $\epsilon$.
 At this point, you've selected $\epsilon$ pretty arbitrarily so calculate true positivies, false positives, true negatives and false negatives so that you can then calculate precision, recall and F1 score.
 Classification accuracy is not a good metric here because if you predicted 1 every time (normal), you'd get pretty good performance because the data is skewed toward normal samples.

-Finally, to choose a good value for $\epsilon$ you can use the validation set, vary it and pick the value that maximizes F1 score or gets the best balance between precision and recall.
+Finally, to choose a good value for $\epsilon$ you can use the validation set, vary the $\epsilon$ and pick the value that maximizes F1 score or gets the best balance between precision and recall.
 Then you'd take the final model and evaluate it on the test set.

 So, since we have labeled data here, why not just treat this as a supervised learning problem - with weights applied to features in logistic regression or a neural network?
+Rationales for choosing anomoly detection vs. supervised learning:

 Anomoly detection:
-- very small number of positive examples (anomolous ones) and large number of negative examples (normal ones).
-In this case, you're mostly relying on - negative examples with your skewed dataset.
+- you have a very small number of positive examples (anomolous ones) and large number of negative examples (normal ones).
+In this case, you're mostly relying on  negative examples (normal ones) with your skewed dataset.
-- many different types of anomolies so a supervised learning algorithm would predict mostly what it's seen in training but that wouldn't work as well on anomolies are completely different
+- there are many different types of anomolies so a supervised learning algorithm would predict mostly what it's seen in training but that wouldn't work as well on anomolies that are completely different

 For supervised learning:
-- a large number of positive and negative examples
+- you have a large number of positive and negative examples
-- enough positive examples to get a sense of what all positives might look like.
+- you have enough positive examples to get a sense of what all positives might look like.
 - example: Spam email detection - usually a large number of both positive and negative examples